High School Graduation RequirementsRequirements for high school graduation and university admission.

 Foreign Exchange Students

-California Education Code allows local school districts to provide graduation recognition to foreign students in foreign exchange programs who complete their senior year in a California high school.
+California EC Section 51225.5(a)(1) allows local school districts to provide graduation recognition to foreign students in foreign exchange programs who complete their senior year in a California high school.

-Most frequently asked questions regarding high school graduation requirements.
+Frequently asked questions (FAQs) regarding high school graduation requirements.